 Not following the school on social media

-Go on Twitter and follow the school you are visiting.
+Go on and follow all the schools you visit on social media.
 This can open lots of doors and clue you in on special insights.
 If the school has its own campus news or admission handles, follow them too!
 They usually are the ones to tweet out great deals at local eateries or discounts at a local music festival.
 They can also let you know how the school’s teams are doing over the course of the season.
+Additionally, being present on your schools’ social platforms will help you connect with other students when you choose a school.

 Tour guides are often really driven students who genuinely love their school and want to show and tell you all the great things about it.
 But remember that they are trying to sell you something; they want you to go there.
 Their enthusiasm can be infectious, but don’t get carried away with it.
 You need to make this decision on your own!
 (That’s why it’s important to stick around after the tour to adventure on your own.)
 Always ask yourself, “Can I see myself living and loving it here?”
 If not, it may not be the school for you.